yo6nam/OpusRelay/README.md

   back to that same client. `opus-player.js` shows it in the connection indicator's tooltip; `example.html` shows it in its own latency badge.

-This measures server↔client WebSocket round-trip time, not the total audio pipeline latency (UDP source → encode → WS → decode → playback) — those two are related but not the same number.
+This measures server ↔ client WebSocket round-trip time, not the total audio pipeline latency (UDP source → encode → WS → decode → playback) — those two are related but not the same number.